-Newer fans of The Prisoner seem much more willing to dive into the show once they plug into the show’s hints that the Villagekeepers actually work for a secret One World Government.
+Newer fans of The Prisoner seem much more willing to dive into the show once they plug into the show’s hints that the Villagekeepers actually work for an aspiring One World Government.
 As a fictional premise it’s more relevant to the modern day than fixating on “which side” of the Cold War the Villagekeepers are on.

 Storywise The Chimes of Big Ben presents our protagonist’s first finely-detailed escape attempt.
 Yes, it’s a bit predictable that the newly arrived Nadia is really a Villagekeeper plant but Number Six does at least wait until she seems to have been subjected to at least as much torture and Head Games as everyone else in the Village before he decides to trust her.

 Nadia/ Number Eight claims to be an Estonian government employee who was sent to the Village for the rest of her life because she accidentally saw a map showing the location of the Above Top Secret experimental society.
 With her information our hero uses the cover of the Village’s art competition to slowly assemble components for an escape craft.